-Our best-selling handheld 3D scanners are now even better thanks to the new HD Mode.
-An industry-first, AI-powered scanning technology for ultra-sharp, clean, and detail-rich scans.
+Our best-selling handheld 3D scanners are better than ever thanks to the new HD Mode.
+An industry-first, use AI-powered scanning technology for ultra-sharp, clean, and detail-rich scans.

 Key benefits of HD Mode

 With HD Mode, your Artec Eva or Leo scanner can capture a broad range of objects flawlessly and in high detail: from smaller, intricate parts like thin pipes or valve handles, to larger areas with fine details like car engines or skeletons.

 Reverse engineering & QC

 A perfect fit for reverse engineering and quality control thanks to clean, full data, scans can be easily fitted with primitive shapes and exported for further modification.